History of Southeast Asia: Bronze Age Southeast Asia

 The earliest known evidence of copper and bronze production in Southeast Asia was found at Ban Chiang in north-east Thailand and among the Phùng Nguyên culture of northern Vietnam around 2000 BCE.

 The Đông Sơn culture established a tradition of bronze production and the manufacture of evermore refined bronze and iron objects, such as plows, axes and sickles with shaft holes, socketed arrows and spearheads and small ornamented items.
 By about 500 BCE, large and delicately decorated bronze drums of remarkable quality, weighing more than 70 kg, were produced in the laborious lost-wax casting process.
 This industry of highly sophisticated metal processing was developed independent of Chinese or Indian influence.
-Historians relate these achievements to the presence of well-organised, centralised and hierarchical communities and a large population.
+Historians relate these achievements to the presence of organised, centralised and hierarchical communities and a large population.

 Pottery culture

 Between 1000 BCE and 100 CE, the Sa Huỳnh culture flourished along the south-central coast of Vietnam.
 Ceramic jar burial sites that included grave goods have been discovered at various sites along the entire territory.
-Among large, thin-walled terracotta jars, ornamented and colourised cooking pots, glass items, jade earrings and metal objects were deposited near the rivers and along the coast.
+Among large, thin-walled terracotta jars, ornamented and colorised cooking pots, glass items, jade earrings and metal objects were deposited near the rivers and along the coast.